kineticfire-labs/semver-multi/README.md

 The project should be described in terms of *scopes* and *types* in a standardized project definition file `semver-multi.json`.
 That file should then be committed to the Git repository so that *semver-multi* can pull the project definition corresponding to the release at that time and understand the project and its artifacts to compute semantic version numbers.

-Each sub-project and artifact should be identified and assigned a unique *scope*.
+The project and each sub-project and artifact should be identified and assigned a unique *scope*.
 Then for each *scope*, one or more *types* should be applied that indicate what categories of changes may be applied to that *scope*.
 The granularity of sub-projects and artifacts defined depends on the granularity of versioning desired.

 A project definition file--`semver-multi.json`--captures the project structure and the *scopes* and *types*.
 The file should be commited to the top-level of the Git repository.